ZL1LLY/WXS2S/README.md

 ## Common Errors
 - **Time not set correctly**,  The UNIX timestamp is not set correctly please check the time.txt file.
 - **Something went wrong while trying to fetch the image from the internet...**, The program was unable to fetch the image from the internet.
 Check your internet connection and try again, an error message will be transmitted instead of an image.

+## If The Program Stops
+If the program stops (or your computer restarts) you can restart the program.
+The program sound continue on and transmit on the time that is in the time.txt file, if this time has passed the program will produce a "Time not set correctly" error if so please manually update the time.

 ## To Do
 - [ ] Add support for adding the time the image was taken to the overlay.